 Books: When using the library catalog to find books, email to yourself the catalog records for any print books or eBooks you may use for your paper.
 The catalog records you email to yourself provide brief information on books including the author/s, title, publisher, publication date as well as a link back to the more detailed record in the catalog.
 Note the page numbers you need to cite within the book.

-Journal, Magazine, & Newspaper Articles: Keep an online or paper copy of the articles you will use for your paper.
-If you use an article from a library database, you will need to include the database information in your citation.
-The information you need to include from the database will depend on the format style specified by your instructor.
+Journal, Magazine & Newspaper Articles: Keep an online or paper copy of the articles you will use for your paper.
+Make sure to note the name of the library database where you found your articles.
+The article information you need to include from the database will depend on the format style specified by your instructor.
 Many library databases have a citation tool that automatically generates a citation in the format you specify.
 These citation tools are a good starting point for formatting your references but you may still need to “tweak” them according to your instructor’s specifications.

-Common knowledge: Facts or ideas that are well know by many people and that can be found in numerous sources (e.g., Donald Trump is our current president of the United States).
+Common knowledge: Facts or ideas that are well know by many people and that can be found in numerous sources (e.g., Christmas Day falls on December 25th in the United States).
 Common knowledge does not need to be cited.

 Paraphrasing: Using someone's ideas and putting them into your own words.
 This is probably the skill you will use most when incorporating sources into your writing.
 Although you use your own words to paraphrase, you must still cite the source of the information (e.g., Using an excerpt from Barack Obama’s January 2009 inaugural address and putting it in your own words).